KalebKE/ME7Tuner/README.md

 ### Do I need to use ME7Tuner?

 It depends on the capabilities of your hardware and what your expectations are.
-In general you want to change as little as possible because it makes tuning the car easier.
+In general you want to change as little as possible because it makes tuning the car easier and costs less.
 Creating lots of power requires a lot of air and fuel.
 Tuning for lots of air and fuel requires significant changes to many maps.
 There isn't much point in spending money on extra hardware and the effort on tuning the extra hardware unless you can actually make the airflow.
 It can be helful to look at how much airflow common turbos can produce to help determine what you actually need:

 ##### Stock MAP Limit